Maserati Ghibli: Production

 In all, 1,170 coupés and 125 Spyders (including 45 Spyder SS) were produced.
 The Ghibli went out of production in 1973; it was succeeded the following year by the Bertone-designed Khamsin.

 Specifications

-The Ghibli used a tubular frame with a separate body.
+The Ghibli used a tubular frame with a spot welded on body.
 Front suspension used double wishbone type, coaxial dampers and coil springs, and an anti-roll bar.
 At the rear there was a live axle on semi-elliptic springs, with a single longitudinal torque arm, hydraulic dampers and an anti-roll bar.
 Magnesium wheels were standard, originally fitted with Pirelli Cinturato 205 VR15 tyres (CN72) until 1972 when it changed to 215/70VR15 Pirelli Cinturato CN12, while Borrani wire wheels were optional.
 Even by the standards of its time and class, the car consumed copious volumes of fuel, but Maserati fitted the car with two independent 50 L fuel tanks, which could be filled via flaps on either side of the roof pillars.